evencycu/go-project-template/README.md

 1. Git setup

-    The gitlab acocunt is the LDAP account.
+    The gitlab account is the LDAP account.
 You should get your LDAP account from IT team.
     LDAP account is different from Windows AD account, i.e. your email account.
     If you cannot login gitlab, talk to devops team.
     M800 gitlab URL: https://gitlab.devops.maaii.com